VanishedAIR/BrainHive/README.md

 - **Neon** (Serverless Postgres Platform)
 - **When2Meet** (Scheduling)

-Each service operates under its own terms of use and privacy policy.
+Each service operates under its terms of use and privacy policy.
 This project does not claim ownership or responsibility for these third-party services.